BigelowLab/tetramers/README.md

-## tetramerpca
+## tetramers

-TeteramPCA detects outlier regions in genomes in terms of tetramer composition, which are indicative of either contamination or gene transfer.
-Use is via a script included with the package.
+`tetramers` is an R package detects outlier regions in genomes in terms of tetramer composition, which are indicative of either contamination or gene transfer.
+Use is either interactove or via a script included with the package.

 ### Requirements: